 He is just an old man having delusions about his then pregnant wife.
 He learns about the Asian + Tamil duo who are ruling the country after he was bumped off to prison due to unjust reasons.

-He unexpectedly gets his daughter back who turns out to be a badass hitgirl.
+He unexpectedly gets his daughter back who turns out to be a badass hit girl.
 He also learns that his wife is alive through his daughter and finds her after an excruciating search process with his daughter.
-Attempts to their life is made.
+Attempts to their life are made.
 How he tackles this and destroys the enemies makes the rest of the story.

 Also notable is the difference in body language and mannerisms after his daughter and wife by his side.

-The climatic fight scene is bloody beautiful (pun intended) and it is well orchestrated.
+The climactic fight scene is bloody beautiful (pun intended) and it is well orchestrated.

-Overall, this is the drama then action movie that is totally a director’s cut.
+Overall, this is the drama, then an action movie that is totally a director’s cut.
 I am hoping to expect more of coming of age movies from RK from now on.